🚀 Start | 🏰 Features | 👩🏫 Examples | 🖥️ Options | 🧙 Scripts | 📱 Mobile | 🖼️ Visual

 All Python methods that start with

-nosetests on a Python file, (or on folders containing Python files).
+nosetests on Python files.
 You can also be more specific on what to run within a file by using the following: (Note that the syntax is different for pytest vs nosetests.)

 SeleniumBase methods automatically wait for page elements to finish loading before interacting with them (up to a timeout limit).
 This means you no longer need random time.sleep() statements in your scripts.

-SeleniumBase includes a solution called MasterQA, which speeds up manual testing by having automation perform all the browser actions while the manual tester handles validatation.
+SeleniumBase includes a solution called MasterQA, which speeds up manual testing by having automation perform all the browser actions while the manual tester handles validation.

 For a full list of SeleniumBase features, Click Here.

-If the example test is moving too fast for your eyes, you can run it in Demo Mode by adding
+🔵 You can use Demo Mode to help you see what a test is doing: If a test is moving too fast for your eyes, run it in Demo Mode by adding

---demo on the command-line, which pauses the browser briefly between actions, highlights page elements being acted on, and lets you know what test assertions are happening in real time:
+--demo on the command-line, which pauses the browser briefly between actions, highlights page elements being acted on, and displays assertions:

 pytest my_first_test.py --demo